- Docs

 In your WordPress admin:

-- Go to Plugins → Add New Plugin
+- Go to Repo Plugins โ Add New Plugin.

 Set the Plugin Slug

-In the sidebar, set the plugin slug (e.g., example-plugin).
-This becomes both the identifier for your plugin and the folder name when installed.
+In the Block Editor sidebar, set the plugin slug (e.g., example-plugin).
+This slug becomes both the identifier for your plugin and the folder name when installed.

 Upload a Version